ns96/SCKTalk/README_SCK300S.md

 ## Java Serial Library

-What makes this code possible is the excellent RX/TX library for reading/writing to Serial port: https://github.com/NeuronRobotics/nrjavaserial
+What makes this code possible is the excellent RX/TX library for reading/writing to the Serial port: https://github.com/NeuronRobotics/nrjavaserial